CEQA in the News

 Weakling or bully?
 The battle over CEQA, the state’s iconic environmental law

 By Alastair Bland, May 13, 2019

 In the rugged hills to the east of the Napa Valley, chainsaws and bulldozers converted a steep hillside of scrubby oak woodland and rockpiles into another vineyard.
 “That was an incredible rock-hopping wonderland, with frothing, amazing, waterfalling cascades every time it rained—I mean, it should have been a park,” said nearby resident Kellie Anderson of what is now a plot of grapevines at Bremer Family Winery, in the small community of Deer Park.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Dam removal opponents keep up their fight